Science Career Guide: Salary and Degree Info

 Getting a scholarship can be very difficult.
 So, if students are not fortunate enough to find a scholarship, they can always try out federal aid and private loans.

-The Department of Education will determine whether or not students are eligible for a loan and how much they or their families are required to pay towards the college bill.
+The Department of Education will determine whether or not students are eligible for a loan and how much they or their families are required to pay toward the college bill.

 In order to use a federal loan, they must be enrolled in a program offered by an accredited school.

-Aside from the standard FAFSA, there are 5 other types of student loans they should take a look at:
+Aside from the standard FAFSA, there are five other types of student loans they should take a look at:

 Subsidized Federal Loans

 These types of loans are awarded based on financial need.
-They are regulated by the federal government and are usually acquired from credit unions and the federal government.
+The federal government regulates them, and they are usually acquired from credit unions and the federal government.
 They are based on the needs of the student and are usually long-term.

 Unsubsidized Federal Loans

 This type of loan is also long-term and based on the needs of the borrower.
-The difference between this loan from other loans though is the fact that the loan interest will be the responsibility of the borrower.
+The difference between this loan and other loans, though, is the fact that the loan interest will be the responsibility of the borrower.
 These loans carry a low interest rate and are best for students who don’t qualify for financial aid.

 Federal Plus Loans